mirage/mirage/NOTES.md

 ## Build targets

+The `mir-build` script is a wrapper over OCamlbuild, which symlinks in our plugin (from `scripts/myocamlbuild`).

 These must be run from the `lib/` directory only, and will not work in subdirectories.

 Given an input foo.ml: